Become a Member

-The Young Politicians of Canada hosted a press conference to discuss Bill C-63 and ammendmends youth seek in order to protect the internet.
+The Young Politicians of Canada hosted a press conference to discuss Bill C-63 and amendments youth seek in order to protect the internet.
 YPC received support afterward from the Minister of Justice, Arif Varani.
-The bill ended up being split to the desire of youth in Canada whom were interiewed for this project.
+The bill ended up being split to the desire of youth in Canada.

 The National Youth Roundtable on Legislation (NYRL) stands as a premier youth-focused advisory body engaging directly with the federal government to shape and reform legislative policy.